STAND. COM. REP. NO. 755

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Judiciary & Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 171, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 171, H.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1089, H.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
+No. 1089, H.D.
+2.